 Operation of the evaporator system requires connection to existing plant systems for various service needs.
-These plant tie-ins are shown schematically on GPUN Drawing 2D-3:d5-1630.
+These plant tie-ins are shown schematically on GPUN Drawing 2D-3185-1630.
 The drawing shows the connections to the contractor supplied evaporator system as well as the modifications to the existing systems necessary to facilitate the tie-ins.

 The existing Processed Water Storage Tanks (PWSTs) are the primary feed source to the evaporator.
 The tie-in to the PW System allows pumping from either of the 500,000 gallon PWSTs to the evaporator.
 Evaporator distillate can also be returned to either tank.
+The Borated Water Storage Tank (BWST) recirculation system has been modified to permit feeding water from the BWST to the evaporator.
 The EPICOR II System was modified to allow using the existing 85,000 gallon CC-T-1 as a distillate staging tank.
 This tank can receive distillate from the evaporator or it can transfer liquid as either feed to the vaporizer or feed to the evaporator.
+In addition, the connections to CC-T-1 allow continuous recycling of evaporator distillate by simultaneously feeding relatively clean water from CC-T-1 while evaporator distillate is returned to CC-T-1.
 The tie-ins are designed so that any tank being used to feed the system can be isolated from all sources that may add any water to that tank while in service as a feed source.
 Similarly, any tank used as a staging tank to receive distillate is isolated from any other sources of water.
 Isolation of tanks is controlled by GPUN procedures.